migueldvb/cine/paper/paper.md

 These coefficients are useful for modeling rotational emission lines observed in cometary spectra at sub-millimeter wavelengths.
-Combined with computational methods to solve the radiative transfer equations based, e.g., on the Monte Carlo algorithm [@lime], this model can retrieve production rates and rotational temperatures from the observed emission spectrum.
+Combined with computational methods to solve the radiative transfer equations based, e.g., on the Monte Carlo algorithm [@crete], this model can retrieve production rates and rotational temperatures from the observed emission spectrum.

 The code and issue tracker of *CINE* are available on GitHub [@cine_github] and